 Roughing for subsequent finishing operations

-Aluminum, Castings, Stainless, steel Plate, Weldments, Brass, Copper, Bars, Stampings, Extrusions, Fabricated Assemblies, Titanium, Mold Sets, Plastic, Tapered Configurations, and other Ferrous and Non-Ferrous Metals
+Can ground Aluminum, Castings, Stainless, steel Plate, Weldments, Brass, Copper, Bars, Stampings, Extrusions, Fabricated Assemblies, Titanium, Mold Sets, Plastic, Tapered Configurations, and other Ferrous and Non-Ferrous Metals

 Blanchard grinding employs rotary actions: the worktable rotates counterclockwise while the abrasive wheel spins clockwise.
 This process ensures a uniform size and surface finish for all workpieces.
 The Blanchard Machine Company introduced the pioneering vertical spindle rotary table surface grinder in 1909, leading to what we now recognize as “Blanchard Grinding.”

 Blanchard rotary surface grinding stands out for efficiently removing substantial amounts of stock from flat surfaces.
 Typically, only one side is processed, with ferrous materials held in place by a magnetic chuck during grinding.
 Non-ferrous materials can be ground too, but they require specialized work-holding techniques.
 While the hallmark of Blanchard Grinding is its distinct cross-hatched surface finish, typically within a 32-125 RMS range, Nelson Grinding can achieve even finer finishes.